allendecodemtl/Udemy_Java/Notes.md

 >- Durability -On the changes performed by a transaction are committed to the db, they're permanent.
 If an application then crashes or the db server goes down (in the case of a client/server db like mysql), the changes made by the transaction are still there when the application runs again, or the db comes back up.
 > Essentially transactions ensure the integrity of the data within a db

+> We only have to use transactions when we change the data in a database.
+We don't need them if we're querying the db, since we're not changing any data.
+Sqlite uses transaction by default, and auto-commits by default.
+In fact, no changes can be made to the database outside a transaction.
+When we were working with the contacts db, every time we used UPDATE, INSERT, and DELETE, sqlite was creating transaction, running the statement and then committing the changes.